mongodb-labs/atlas-cli-plugin-terraform/README.md

 atlas tf clu2adv -f in.tf -o out.tf
 ```

-If you want to overwrite the output file if it exists, or even use the same output file as the input file, use `--overwriteOutput true` or `-w` flag.
+If you want to overwrite the output file if it exists, or even use the same output file as the input file, use the `--overwriteOutput true` or the `-w` flag.

 ## Contributing